During a field trip in the third year of Gyosei Junior Highschool. (Photo courtesy of Fumi Yamamoto)

 Having lost my father in the war, I think my feelings of anti-authoritarianism and my desire for peace were stronger than those of others.
 But I just could not bring myself to join the protesters.
 I was consistently cool toward the student movements and the violence that came with them.

 If one resists, it is not genuine unless one spends their entire life resisting with unwavering dedication.
 What happened to the many students who ran with the leftist movement, only to abruptly change their attitudes and enter the business world to scramble as corporate warriors?
+Is it not better to do nothing to start with, rather than engage in halfhearted political activism just for show?
+I looked upon the world with such cold feelings in my heart.

 I enjoyed my time as a student at Gyosei.
 Goichi Hayashi, my best friend who could speak English reasonably well, and I negotiated with one of the teachers and set up an English study group.
 Hayashi and I were the only two members, and we would practice having conversations in English as we commuted to school on tram or train.
 Thanks to this I still have no difficulty with English.